Red Billabong: Production

 Shooting for the film began in September 2014 in Gold Coast, Queensland.
 A trailer was released in September 2015.

 Reception

 In a review for The Reel Bits, Richard Gray said, "Red Billabong is not just a horror film, but a riddle to be solved within the framework of a typical splatterfest."

+Devil Beneath

+The film was recut and rereleased in 2023 as Devil Beneath.